-Part 3 Emergency Services
+Emergency Services

 You do not need a referral from your health care provider or an approval from Blue Cross and Blue Shield before you obtain emergency medical care.
 As a member of this health plan, you will receive worldwide emergency coverage.
 These emergency medical services may include inpatient or outpatient services by health care providers who are qualified to furnish emergency medical care.
 This includes care that is needed to evaluate or stabilize your emergency medical condition.
 At the onset of an emergency medical condition that in your judgment requires emergency medical care, you should go to the nearest emergency room.
 If you need help, dial 911.
 Or, call your local emergency medical service system phone number.
 You will not be denied coverage for medical and transportation services that you incur as a result of your emergency medical condition.
-You usually need emergency medical services because of the sudden onset of a condition that manifests itself by symptoms of sufficient severity, including severe pain, which are severe enough that the lack of prompt medical attention could reasonably be expected by a prudent layperson who possesses an average knowledge of health and medicine to result in placing your life or health or the health of another (including an unborn child) in serious jeopardy or serious impairment of bodily functions or serious dysfunction of any bodily organ or part or, as determined by a provider with knowledge of your condition, to result in severe pain that cannot be managed without such care.
+You usually need emergency medical services because of the sudden onset of an emergency medical condition.
+An "emergency medical condition" is a medical condition, whether physical, behavioral, related to substance abuse, or mental, manifesting itself by acute symptoms of sufficient severity (including severe pain) that, in the absence of prompt care, could reasonably be expected by a prudent layperson who has an average knowledge of health and medicine to result in: placing your life or health or the health of another (including an unborn child) in serious jeopardy; or serious impairment of bodily functions; or serious dysfunction of any bodily organ or part; or, as determined by a provider with knowledge of your condition, severe pain that cannot be managed without such care.
 Some examples of conditions that require emergency medical care are: suspected heart attacks; strokes; poisoning; loss of consciousness; convulsions; and suicide attempts.